Tam8thang/Tools-For-CS50-Puzzle-Day/README.md

 Decoders to help solving puzzles

 ## alphabet.py
-This is to decode alphabets to numbers from 1-26 and vice versa
+This is to decode alphabets to numbers from 1-26 or vice versa

 ## ascii.py
 This is to decode numbers or characters between the given ascii codes.